 Once you have mastered hanging (which can take anywhere from 1-6 months) you will be much more comfortable on the bar.
 You may even be able to complete a full Pull-Up, despite not working on the Bent-Arm Strength portion of the Pull-Up.
 However, if you want to MASTER the pull-up, it is going to take some more practice.
 In Part 2 we will cover how to develop your bent-arm strength: Pull-Ups Part 2

-...but most people can't do them or don't do them correctly.
+...most people cannot do them or at least do not do them correctly.
 The good news is that you can learn to pull chest to bar efficiently and effectively.

 If your goal is to get your first pull-up, start with hanging.
 You will see huge improvements in shoulder and back health, with increasing your upper body control and strength.